2 Semiconductor physics in a nutshell

 The output resistance of an MOS transistor in the linear region, for which (2.10) hold, follows directly from the definition of resistance:

 According to the simplified relation in (2.11) the MOS transistor exhibits infinite output resistance in its square law region.
 However, similar to the case for the BJT, an actual MOS transistor has a non-zero dependency of iD on vDS in the square law region.
 For MOS transistors this effect is due to an effect similar to the bipolar base width modulation, now called channel length modulation.
 On top of that there are other effects, including drain-induced barrier lowering, hot carrier effects and more.
-Here we will not dig into these, but only model these combined effects by again an Early voltage:
+Here we will not dig into these, but only model these combined effects by again an Early voltage V A or a channel length modulation parameter λ:

 leading to